Arlanthir/notes/CardMagic.md

 3. While moving the thumb over the cards they could have picked, transfer the card to the left using the left fingers.

 Video: https://youtu.be/Ar_c5kdHKew?t=680

+### Swing cut force

+1. Riffle through the deck until spectator calls stop.
+2. Start a swing cut on the stopped portion.
+3. After tapping both portions of the deck, use your right forefinger to outjog the top card of the left portion (previous top card).
+4. Place the right packet on top.

 ### Lift shuffle force